-In 2018-2019, 107 schools offered a other visual art program of some type.
+In the 2018-2019 academic year, 107 schools offered some type of other visual art program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||17||0|